Accessibility Services at Southwest Virginia Community College

 Students must self-disclose their disability status in college, which is very different from the secondary school system (PreK-12).

-- Students must meet with the Director prior to the beginning of each semester.
+- Students must meet with the Director before the beginning of each semester.

 - Accommodations will not automatically carry over each semester.